logicnestxvoidlure/stock-viewer/README.md

 * Lucide Icons
 * Custom HTML5 Canvas chart engine

-StockPulse is designed to stay simple: **search a ticker, see the data, understand the market, and move on.**
+StockPulse keeps things simple: **search a ticker, check the data, explore the chart, and stay on top of the market.**